 6. All General Meetings

-a) All members may attend all general meetings of the Club in person.
+- All members may attend all general meetings of the Club in person;

-b) Such meetings need 21 clear days’ written notice to members.
+- Such meetings need 21 clear days’ written notice to members;

-c) The quorum for all general meetings is 10 members present or 25% of the total membership or whichever is greater.
+- The quorum for all general meetings is 20% of the total membership;

-d) The Chair (or in his or her absence the Club Captain) shall preside.
+- The Chair (or in his or her absence one of the other Officers of the Club) shall preside;

-e) Except as otherwise provided in these Rules, every resolution shall be decided by a simple majority of the votes cast on a show of hands.
+- Except as otherwise provided in these Rules, every resolution shall be decided by a simple majority of the votes cast on a show of hands;

 The Club will hold an AGM once in every calendar year and not more than 15 months after the last AGM.
 At every AGM:

-b) All Officers will present a report on the Club’s activities since the previous AGM;
+- Officers will present a report on the Club’s activities since the previous AGM as necessary;

-c) The Members will appoint a suitable person to audit the accounts and all accounts must be presented at the AGM.
+- The Members will appoint a suitable person to audit the accounts and all accounts must be presented at the AGM;

 8. Extraordinary General Meetings (EGM)